Effective website design is critical for marketing a bar or restaurant.

 For even more features—like online menus, ordering and reservations—there are some great new premium services made specifically for restaurants and bars: BentoBox, Flavor Plate and Let’s Eat are just a few.

-Regardless of the level of design you’re going for, we recommend your website have these nine essential features in order to be effective.
+Regardless of the level of design you’re going for, here are nine essential website design features for your bar or restaurant.

 1. Your Menus